 - A. Copy of the application form

 - B. Copy of plan

-- C. Copy of agreed conditions
+- C. Copy of the decision notice from Licensing Sub-Committee hearing

 - D. Copy of representations

-- E. Photographs

 THE COMMITTEE IS REQUESTED TO DETERMINE THE APPLICATION

 For Licensing Manager And on Behalf of Head of Service